Modulus of continuity of Kerov transition measure for continual Young diagrams: Introduction

 On the other hand, the transition measure of $\omega_n$ is a discrete measure which in the interval $(a_0, b_0)$ has atoms which are of order $\Theta\left( \frac{1}{N} \right)$.
 It follows that also the left-hand side of \eqref{eq:rate-AS2} is \emph{at least} of order $\Theta\left( \frac{1}{N} \right)= \Theta\big( \frac{1}{\sqrt{n}} \big)$, hence the bound \eqref{eq:rate-AS2} is optimal.

-We can see that \cref{theo:shape-to-trans} provided us with an upper bound \eqref{eq:rate-AS} which is very close to the optimal result \eqref{eq:rate-AS2}.
-We conclude that there is not much room for improvement left in \cref{theo:shape-to-trans}.
+We can see that Theorem~\ref{theo:main-for-sequence} provided us with an upper bound \eqref{eq:rate-AS} which is very close to the optimal result \eqref{eq:rate-AS2}.
+We conclude that there is not much room for improvement left in Theorem~\ref{theo:main-for-sequence}